 - Learn to haggle at night markets.
 They expect it and when you make a move to leave their stalls, they will offer you lower prices.

 - Better stuck up on water.
 Personally, I bought a liter and a small bottled water.
 I just refill the small bottle every time we go out so I can still get liquid in my body in a small price.

 - Know your directions.
 A lot of Hong Kongers doesn’t know how to speak English.
 Better yet, write down the place in Chinese and show it to them.

 - It’s a good idea to visit Lantau Island on your last day as you can leave your baggage in the Citygate Outlet lockets for HKD20 per hour.
-It’s also only ten minutes away from the airport!
-You save on transportation.
+It’s also only ten minutes away from the airport.
+You save on transportation and transportation time.

-- Lines for The Peak Tram is very long on weekends.
+- Lines for The Peak Tram are very long on weekends.
 Try going on weekdays if your schedule allows it.
 We waited for at least an hour before getting on the tram.